Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Experiments

 \item \textbf{Dual interest contrastive learning is more effective}.
 DI module is generally more effective than the DR module on four datasets except for some evaluation metrics on Amazon Games dataset, which is because the prediction objective can generate more supervised signals. \item \textbf{Proposed components are more effective on large models with many parameters}.
 These two contrastive learning approaches are generally more effective on the SASRec backbone with a lot of parameters (with AUC improvement up to 4\%), which demonstrates the advantage of our self-supervised approaches for learning effective representation under sparse data. \end{itemize}

-Besides, we also study the performance of our model without Dual Representation (DR) and Dual Interest (DI) contrastive learning on four item-centric evaluation metrics under four datasets, and the results are shown in Figure~\ref{fig:ablation_user}.
-From the result, we can have the following observations. \begin{itemize}[leftmargin=*] \item \textbf{Proposed components are more effective on item-centric evaluation} The boost effectiveness of our proposed modules is more obvious on item-centric evaluation (with AUC improvement up to 18.3\% for SASRec on Micro-video dataset) than user-centric evaluation, which illustrates there is more room for improvement on user recommendation for than item recommendation for existing next item prediction. \item \textbf{Proposed components are more effective on large models with many parameters} These two contrastive learning approaches are generally more effective on the SASRec backbone, following that observed in the ablation result of the user-centric evaluation. \end{itemize}
+Besides, we also study the performance of our model without Dual Representation (DR) and Dual Interest (DI) contrastive learning on four item-centric evaluation metrics under four datasets, and the results are shown in Table~\ref{tbl:ablation_user}.
+From the result, we can have the following observations. \begin{itemize}[leftmargin=*] \item \chenc{\textbf{Representation transformation improves dual representation learning}.
+Our newly added RT module can further improve DR module even when DT module performs poor, which is generally consistent with the observation of user-centric evaluation.}

+\item \textbf{Proposed components are more effective on item-centric evaluation} The boost effectiveness of our proposed modules is more obvious on item-centric evaluation (with AUC improvement up to 18.3\% for SASRec on Micro-video dataset) than user-centric evaluation, which illustrates there is more room for improvement on user recommendation for than item recommendation for existing next item prediction. \item \textbf{Proposed components are more effective on large models with many parameters} These two contrastive learning approaches are generally more effective on the SASRec backbone, following that observed in the ablation result of the user-centric evaluation. \end{itemize}